sysml/lightvm/README.md

 # LightVM
 LightVM is a virtualization solution based on Xen that is optimized to offer fast boot-times regardless of the number of active VMs.
 This is achieved by replacing Xenstore with a new distributed solution called ``noxs`` (no Xenstore) which provides a shared page for each device containing all the information needed for device initialization.

-LightVM uses the new ``chaos`` toolstack which currently implements operations such as instantiation, saving, restoring and migration. ``chaos`` can also be used in Xen environments based on Xenstore, making it a streamlined alternative for the ``xl`` toolstack.
+LightVM uses the new Chaos toolstack which currently implements operations such as instantiation, saving, restoring and migration.
+Chaos can also be used in Xen environments based on Xenstore, making it a streamlined alternative for the ``xl`` toolstack.
 VMs management is assisted by the XenDevD daemon for proper device initialization.

 Currently, LightVM relies on Linux kernel for dom0, while for unprivileged domains one can use both Linux and Mini-OS based guests.

+LightVM environment consists of multiple components, each of them having its own repository.
+The Xen repository provides the Xen hypervisor, on top of which the virtualized domains will be running, and the libraries needed by Chaos toolstack.
+The toolstack uses ``libxc`` library for interacting with the hypervisor on domain creation, shutdown and inspection, and for migrating domains data to remote hosts.
+If deployed in a Xenstore-based environment, the toolstack will also need the ``libxenstore`` library for communicating with the ``xenstored`` daemon.

+The Linux repository provides the changes needed for building both dom0 and domU domains.
+Inside dom0, Chaos will make use of the ``/dev/xen/noxs_backend`` device when requesting to the backend drivers the creation of devices configured for the target guest domains.
+With ``noxs``, besides the backend drivers for network and block devices, the ``sysctl`` backend driver is in charge with providing all the system-wise information and events (such as shutdown events) needed by the guest domains.
+On the guest side, the ``sysctl`` front driver will receive the information and will trigger the actions implied by the events.

+The XenDevD repository provides the source code for the XenDevD daemon and the libraries needed for communication with Chaos.
+XenDevD daemon listens for udev events in order to carry out the userland operations for devices initialization (e.g. adding vifs to bridges).
+Some devices may require userland operations before their creation, in which case Chaos will initiate the requests directly to the daemon and will wait for these operations to complete.
+For example, block devices that are file based will need to be mounted using loop devices; Chaos will provide the name of the file being mounted and the daemon will reply with the loop device path on success.

+The Chaos repository contains the source code for toolstack: the tool used in domain creation, shutdown and inspection, the daemon used for receiving migrating domains and the daemon used in split instantiation.
+Similarly to ``xl`` using ``libxl`` library for most of its functionality, the common functionality of Chaos tools is provided by the ``libh2`` library.

 ## Xen
 * Repo: [https://github.com/cnplab/xen](https://github.com/cnplab/xen)